 Talk Through Your Past Experience

 Use this question to give a subtle plug about how your past work makes you a great fit for this role.
 Don’t worry about bragging about yourself – that’s LITERALLY the point of a job interview!
-People want to know about you.
+In short, people want to know about you.

 When you are preparing for the interview, think hard about what specific (seriously, get detailed!) experience from your past makes you a great fit for this job.
 Pull those experiences into this answer to say why someone should hire you – because you already know how to do the role!